Our Garage Is on Neighbor's Property: Can We Make the Land Ours Through Adverse Possession?

 Having used a piece of your neighbor's property for years, it might be worth your while to assert a legal claim to ownership through adverse possession.

-For a "trespasser" like yourself to successfully establish a claim of adverse possession, your use of the property must have been hostile, actual, open and notorious, and exclusive for a continuous period, as set in your state's statute.
+However, for a "trespasser" like yourself to successfully establish a claim of adverse possession, your use of the property must meet a number of criteria, including that it was hostile, actual, open and notorious, and exclusive for a continuous period, as set in your state's statute.
 Although the statutory period varies from one state to another, it is usually at least seven years.
 Read more about adverse possession claims.

 The fact that this was an honest mistake might be the point upon which this case turns.
 States' laws on the definition of "hostile" vary.
 In some cases, it involves an awareness that one was trespassing; in others, not.

 Other than that, you appear to meet all of the legal elements of adverse possession.
-You were occupying your neighbor's land for decades without asking permission and without him saying anything about it.
-You presumably drove your car in and out multiple times each day.
-He never told you to pay rent; he never had his lawyer write to you; and he never previously asked you to knock down your garage.
+You were occupying your neighbor's land for decades without asking permission and without them saying anything about it.
+You possibly drove your car in and out multiple times each day.
+The neighbor never told you to pay rent; never had a lawyer write to you with demands; and never previously asked you to knock down your garage.
 Meanwhile, you went about using the land openly as if it were your own.

 Talk to a Lawyer